Astor63/TPS-Mods/Work In Progress/Gears Upgrade/Items/Shields/SuperNova Improved/ReadMe.md

-## *Black Hole* On Steroids

-To become competitive with the Maliwan's Legendary shield *Supernova*, the singularity ability is boosted to make better use of pulling nearby enemies towards the wearer when the shield charge is depleted, then (only) explodes in a powerful Shock Nova blast.

-Now, with the boost, the singularity effect is very useful for drawing in enemies for a second wind, and can often kill common enemies in a single blast.

-It can also be used to break enemy attack patterns, drag enemies out of cover and wipe them out with a combination of nova and gunfire before they recover completely from the stun effect, making it a viable offensive shield as well.
+## *SuperNova* Improved

+A lowered capacity coupled with a faster recharge makes the SuperNova really devastating when exploding (more often) in a huge and powerful Incendiary Nova blast.

 ### Where to find it?

-The *Black Hole* can be obtained randomly from any suitable loot source but has an increased chance to drop from *Colonel Zarpedon* in *Eye of Helios* and *The Invincible Empyrean Sentinel* in *Eleseer*.
+The *SuperNova* has an increased chance to drop from *Bruce* during the mission *Another Pickle*.

 ### Changelog:
 - v1.0.0, November 15, 2018